kube-rs/website/docs/controllers/application.md

 The [k8s-openapi] dependency is needed if using core Kubernetes resources.

+The [thiserror] dependency is used in this guide as an easy way to do basic error handling, but it is optional.

 The [futures] dependency provides helpful abstractions when working with asynchronous rust.

 The [tokio] runtime dependency is needed to use async rust features, and is the supported way to use futures created by kube.